groupdocs-viewer/GroupDocs.Viewer-Products/english/viewer/net/_index.md

 overview:
     enable: true
     content: |
-      GroupDocs.Viewer for .NET APIs help you create powerful applications in C#, ASP.NET ‎and other .NET-based technologies, which can render and display documents and images of 170+ file ‎formats without installing any external software.
-The file viewer library rasterizes the documents and then converts them into SVG+HTML+CSS to optimize the overall document rendering experience for viewing business documents, images, ‎text files, diagrams, graphics, email attachments and PDF files with speed, true-text and high-fidelity inside your applications.
-You have the option to add document viewing and reading functionalities in your applications to display ‎whole document, partial document, specific page/cell range, individual document layer, with or ‎without annotations and comments for the supported file formats.‎
+      GroupDocs.Viewer for .NET APIs help you create powerful applications in C#, ASP.NET and other .NET-based technologies, which can render and display documents and images of 170+ file formats without installing any external software.
+The file viewer library rasterizes the documents and then converts them into SVG+HTML+CSS to optimize the overall document rendering experience for viewing business documents, images, text files, diagrams, graphics, email attachments and PDF files with speed, true-text and high-fidelity inside your applications.
+You have the option to add document viewing and reading functionalities in your applications to display whole document, partial document, specific page/cell range, individual document layer, with or without annotations and comments for the supported file formats.

       GroupDocs.Viewer for .NET caches the rendered documents output to the local disk by default.
 Any type of external cache storage is also supported by implementing appropriate interfaces – Amazon S3, Dropbox, Google Drive, Windows Azure, Redis or any other.
     tabs: